By Nicola Wright

 Requirements for a SharePoint Administrator role will include experience with major SharePoint versions; either 2010, 2013, 2016 and/or Online.
 As SharePoint integrates closely with other Microsoft technology products, familiarity with the likes of Microsoft Exchange, Skype for Business and PowerShell scripting can be a bonus.

-Upload your resume and let us find the best role for your requirements.
+Register today and let us find the best role for your requirements.